Nobody likes applications that are based on the console... Can you imagine using Uber from the command line?

 you will be writing onto the HTML whatever string you decide to pass as a parameter to the write function.

 It does not matter where you write the code.
-The only thing that matters is that it is wrapped inside a <script>
+The only thing that matters is that it is linked to the HTML through a <script>

 tag.
 For example: